You’ve been told your child has ADHD. But you’re not sure about the diagnosis or if that’s all that’s going on. What should you do?

-"One of the things we really counsel parents about is: Don't assume everything going on is the ADHD," says clinical psychologist Ruth Hughes, PhD, CEO of the nonprofit organization Children and Adults with Attention-Deficit/Hyperactivity Disorder.
-"This is rarely a disorder that travels alone.
-Ask your physician very specifically, 'Do you think there are any co-occurring disorders?'
-If you think there are any symptoms that don't go with ADHD, bring it up."
+"Don't assume everything going on is the ADHD," says Ruth Hughes, PhD, former CEO of the nonprofit group Children and Adults with Attention-Deficit/Hyperactivity Disorder.
+"This is rarely a disorder that travels alone.”

 Tell your doctor about any symptoms that don't seem to fit with ADHD, she says.

 If it turns out that your child has a second condition, you can begin to get it treated.

 Anxiety often appears earlier on.
 Depression tends to develop as children age.

 Either condition could cause ADHD-like symptoms, like poor concentration and restlessness.
 If you're not sure which came first, tell your doctor what you've noticed in your child to help him figure out what's going on.

 The symptoms aren’t always clear.
 Depressed kids and teens often seem irritable rather than sad, says Ben Vitiello, MD, chief of the Child and Adolescent Treatment and Preventive Intervention Research Branch at the National Institute of Mental Health.
 "The kid is not patient, gets really upset, has no tolerance for frustration.”